 32) Peach Cobbler

 Peach cobbler is the friendliest kind of dessert, no perfection required.
-Fresh peaches are great in season, but frozen can work nicely too, especially if you drain off excess liquid.
-The topping should be biscuit-y and golden, with spots where the peach syrup sneaks through.
-It’s the sort of dessert that makes people hover near the kitchen “just to check if it’s cool yet.”
+When fresh peaches are in season, they are great.
+If not, frozen peaches are also good, especially if you drain the liquid.
+The topping should appear to be golden biscuit and have some portions where the peach syrup oozes out.
+It is the type of dessert that makes people want to hang around the kitchen to see if it has cooled down yet.

 33) Strawberry Shortcake